vrtql/websockets/README.md

 pool of worker threads for processing, you may want to have some context or environment for your processing available.
 This is the job of the `worker_ctor`, `worker_ctor_data` and `worker_dtor` members.
-The `worker_ctor` constructs the user-defined data which is passed into the processing function as the last argument.
+The `worker_ctor` constructs the user-defined context which is passed into the processing function as the last argument.
 The `worker_ctor_data` is user-defined data passed into the `worker_ctor` function to assist setting up the environment.
 Finally the `worker_dtor` is called on worker thread shutdown and passed the context